sjawhar/udacity-mlnd-capstone/README.md

 * Algorithm parameter tuning: train/test splitting the data, then performance parameter grid searches with cross-validation to identify the highest-performing model of the candidates
 * Validation testing: testing the performance of the chosen model against a validation data set

 Far and away, the main challenge in this project was in preparing the data.
 Many new views were prepared involving several tables.
-For example, the necessary table relationships to uncover purchase information for kits had to be discovered, and these were still not enough to overcome data integrity issues for older kits.
+For example, the necessary table relationships to uncover purchase information for boxes had to be discovered, and these were still not enough to overcome data integrity issues for older boxes.
 These data integrity issues continued to complicate the project beyond the data preparation phase.
 Missing values for certain features needed to be imputed in the preprocessing phase.
 On the other hand, there is an abundance of available data.
 Modeling such an unbalanced problem would be highly innacurate were there not tens of thousands of available samples.
 Moreover, I have already begun the process of improving data storage protocols, including ensuring that certain historical data is stored to make reporting easier (or, in some cases, simply possible) in the future.
 This will enable further iterative improvement of the predictor.

 Two issues mentioned above impacted the project in both positive and negative ways: the large amount of data and the unbalanced classes.
 A large dataset is a luxury, but it also led to comparatively long training times.
 Performing a parameter grid search took upwards of a few hours for the more complicated algorithms, even on a powerful dedicated machine.
 The unbalanced classes made choosing a performance metric a novel and engaging challenge.
 However, I suspect they also raise the standard on the input data for producing a high-quality model.

 At this point, though, I am quite pleased with the result of this project.
 For several reasons, not least among them being my own novicehood, I was not expecting the final model to have as high a precision as it does.
 To be sure, I would prefer that the precision had also exceeded my expectation.
 All that said, I feel quite comfortable testing this model in a production-like environment.

 ## Improvement
 As I've mentioned above, I believe that adding additional relevant features will improve the recall.
 In particular, the business believes that certain key, high-priced items are possibly triggering cancellations.
 I've considered adding a boolean "is_included" feature for each of those items.
-Also, the data has a focus on kits rather than customers.
-For example, if a customer were to cancel a kit and purchase a new one, this is not explicitly reflected in the data at the moment.
+Also, the data has a focus on boxes rather than customers.
+For example, if a customer were to cancel a box and purchase a new one, this is not explicitly reflected in the data at the moment.
 Further, features like customer lifetime and balance due at the time of refill might expose critical patterns in behavior.

 Exploring the customer angle further, I've also had the idea to perform a customer segmentation analysis.
 Such an analysis could provide valuable insight into customer behavior in addition to providing a few relevant features for training the predictor.
-The first of these would obviously be the segment number of the customer to which the kit belongs.
+The first of these would obviously be the segment number of the customer to which the box belongs.
 Clustering would also allow me to establish an average customer lifetime value (CLV) for each segment.
 A cost function for the predictor could then be defined using this CLV in the following way: if the predictor fails to catch a cancellation, it will incur a penalty of the deficit between that customer's current lifetime value and the average CLV for that customer's segment.
 In this way, the process of fitting the model to the data will be directly optimizing the potential value that could be recovered by using the predictor.

 Finally, I will admit to being disappointed that the `SGDClassifier` algorithm did not perform very well.
 An online learner would be a big bonus for iteratively improving the predictor.
 One such learner I left out of this project, mostly due to lacking the requisite experience, is a neural net.
 Though it carries with it the disadvantage of being black boxes, it is an online learner with a strong reputation in the industry today.